-Our service starts at £2,040 for a 0.3ct rough diamond made from hair and £3,000 for a 0.3ct rough diamond made from ashes.
-The price is determined by the carbon source, selected size and cut of your chosen Cremation Diamond.
+Our service starts at £2,040 for a 0.30 ct rough diamond.
+The price is determined by the carbon source, selected size and cut of your chosen cremation diamond.

 No – the size of the diamond depends on the duration of the process.
-The longer the remembrance diamond lasts in the growing phase, the bigger it becomes.
+The longer the diamond stays in the growing phase, the larger it becomes.

 If you do not desire an inhumation the entire ash volume would be leaved in the production process until the entire cremation ash is completely transformed.
 Otherwise, we send back the remaining ashes to the funeral home in order to entomb them at the native place or we scatter the remains in our forest cemetery in Switzerland or picked-up individually in Domat/Ems.